JacobNewton007/niyo-assesment/README.md

 7. **NEVER** create a function without adding a documentation block for it, especially controller functions, as the doc blocks there are used in the swagger API documentation.

+## Links

+1. Access the Swagger documentation at `{BASE_URL}/api`
+2. You can also get the json version of the Swagger API docs at `BASE_URL/api-json`.
+This URL can be used to import the entire API into a postman collection

 ## Tools Used

 - Db migrate